Charmaine Brittain, MSW, Ph.D.

 New Mexico Human Services Department

-Lawrence Mirabal represents the New Mexico Human Services Department serving as a Staff Manager specializing Leadership Development.
-Lawrence brings over 30 years in experience in organizational leadership, development, and training in the public and private sector.
-He credits his success to his holistic leadership approach to inspire and motivate high performing teams to realize personal and professional fulfillment.
+Lawrence Mirabal represents the New Mexico Human Services Department serving as a Staff Manager specializing in Leadership Development.
+Lawrence brings over 30 years of experience in organizational leadership, development, and training in the public and private sectors.
+He credits his success to his holistic leadership approach to inspire and motivate high-performing teams to realize personal and professional fulfillment.

 Cynthia “Cindy” Parry, Ph.D.

 Cynthia Parry, Ph.D., has thirty years of experience evaluating human services at state and national levels.
 Dr. Parry is currently an evaluator for the Quality Improvement Center for Workforce Development (QIC-WD), specializing in testing and measurement.
 She has led training evaluation efforts in multiple states.
 She serves on the Executive Advisory Council for the National Staff Development and Training Association and the steering committee for the National Human Services Training Evaluation Symposium.

 Marlo A. Perry, Ph.D., is an Assistant Research Professor in the Child Welfare Education and Research Programs at the University of Pittsburgh’s School of Social Work.
 Marlo leads evaluations of multiple statewide projects with Pennsylvania’s child welfare system.
 To date, this has included enhancing the rigor of the evaluation of Pennsylvania’s core caseworker and new supervisor curricula, evaluating processes and outcomes of a Title IV-E Waiver Demonstration Project, and assessing mechanisms of transfer of learning to the field.
 Her research interests also include family engagement in child welfare and emotional intelligence and well-being in child welfare caseworkers.

 Lonetta Richardson Bryan, M.A.